 Remember, mark your calendars now for Sunday, May 15!
 Check back here for ticket information in the near future.

 The last Homes of Distinction event was held on Sunday, April 12, 2015 at Little Brook Farm and was a huge success!
 Special thanks to homeowners Monique and Gregg Seibert.
 More than 200 guests enjoyed a cocktail reception and special presentation on the history of the Farm by Barry Thomson.

 Donations to Meet Library’s Current Budget Shortfall

-Foundation President Leslie Brown-Witt was pleased to present a $70,000 check to Library Director April Judge in 2014 and an additional gift in the amount of $45,000 in August 2015.
+Foundation President Leslie Brown-Witt was pleased to present a $70,000 check to the Library in 2014 and an additional gift in the amount of $45,000 in August 2015.
 But it is imperative we receive continuing support from town residents for the Library.

 Funding provided by our Borough Council exceeds state-mandated requirement, but rising costs and lowered property values have left us with an uncomfortably tight budget.
 That’s why the Foundation has been challenged to raise $100,000 to meet the Library’s shortfall for 2015 and why the “most important place in our town” needs your help.

 We’re grateful that several generous citizens have agreed to help us reach this goal: Drs.
 Neill and Julia Johnson have offered $10,000 with a dollar-for-dollar challenge match for any size donation… and an additional anonymous donor has offered a second $15,000 matching grant for gifts of $1,000 or more.